kimble4/CrossMgr/SprintTimer/helptxt/Hardware.md

 `n.nnns speed nn.nnn`|Precise sprint time in seconds, calculated speed in unknown units.

 ### Web Interface
-The sprint timing unit has a web interface, which may be accessed by pointing a browser at the unit's IP address.
-For example, `http://192.168.1.251/` where `192.168.1.251` is the IP address displayed on the lower line of the unit's display.
+The sprint timer unit has a **web interface**, which may be accessed by pointing a browser at the unit's IP address.
+For example, [http://192.168.1.251/](http://192.168.1.251/) where `192.168.1.251` is the IP address displayed on the lower line of the unit's display.
 Note that this is using unencrypted HTTP on port 80.
 Beware of modern browsers trying to use HTTPS, which won't connect, and disregard any security warnings.

 The web interface gives a current status display similar to that on the LCD, but more verbose and self-explanatory.
 Reload the page (usually by pressing F5) to refresh, it will not always update automatically.

-Four buttons allow basic control of the timer:
+Four **buttons** allow basic control of the timer:

 Button|Function
 :----|:----